Connect to habanero from your local computer ssh <user>@habanero.rcs.columbia.edu # OR, connect to terremoto from your local computer ssh <user>@moto.rcs.columbia.edu

 Columbia HPC resources

-This post has been updated for the new Terremoto cluster at Columbia.
-We have access to both Terremoto and the older Habanero cluster.
+We have access to both the Terremoto and Habanero clusters.
 Documentation for Terremoto is here, and Habanero here).
 On Habanero Eaton lab members have access to 8Tb of scratch space and about 20 24-core nodes, but these resources are shared and often busy.
-On Terremoto we have we have one reserved 24 core node and 6Tb of scratch space, and can access all other shared resources.
-On both clusters the max walltime is 5 days (or 6 hours on the free partition).
+On Terremoto we have one reserved 24 core node and 6Tb of scratch space, and can access all other shared resources.
+On both clusters the max walltime is 5 days (or 6 hours on the free partition, or 12 hours on the short partition).

 Connecting by SSH